• About US

 The Association of Defence Counsel practising before the International Courts and Tribunals (ADC-ICT) described Zigiranyirazo’s situation in their press release dated August 12, 2025, as representing “one of the most pressing and unresolved issues facing the international justice system.”
 They argued that “continued restrictions on liberty after acquittal, or after the completion of a sentence, not only violate fundamental human rights but also undermine the credibility of the very institutions mandated to uphold justice.”

 This isn’t hyperbole.
-When judicial decisions intersect with sensitive post-conflict political realities, including the concerns of survivor communities who may question acquittals, implementation becomes fraught.
-And if no country honours those acquittals, the decision risks becoming meaningless.
-The very premise of international criminal justice is then thrown into doubt: what’s the point of fair trials if the verdict only matters when it’s convenient for powerful states?
+When acquittals become meaningless because no country will honour them, the entire premise of international criminal justice is brought into question.
+What’s the point of fair trials if the verdict only matters when it’s convenient for powerful states?

 The irony in Zigiranyirazo’s fate is that he was accused of being one of the architects of the genocide in Rwanda, yet his acquittal was ignored by the very international community that created the courts that tried him.
 Meanwhile, other genocidaires who were never caught continue to live free around the world, their crimes unpunished and their movement unrestricted.

 The eight men in Niger became unwitting pawns in a larger game of international politics, their legal status subordinated to diplomatic convenience.
-They were neither guilty enough to deserve continued punishment nor innocent enough to enjoy genuine freedom.
+They were acquitted, yet denied the genuine freedom that should have followed their acquittal.

 ALSO READ: New status conference to ponder Kabuga’s fate